Marcus Smart NBA Playoffs Player Props: Celtics vs. Hawks

 - He's taken 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.

-- On defense, the Hawks have given up 118.1 points per contest, which is 25th-best in the NBA.
+- The Hawks are the 25th-best defensive team in the NBA, conceding 118.1 points per game.

-- Giving up 44.1 rebounds per game, the Hawks are the 19th-ranked squad in the league.
+- On the glass, the Hawks are ranked 19th in the league, giving up 44.1 rebounds per game.

-- Conceding 26 assists per game, the Hawks are the 22nd-ranked squad in the NBA.
+- Looking at assists, the Hawks have allowed 26 per game, 22nd in the NBA.

-- The Hawks give up 11.9 made 3-pointers per game, eighth-ranked in the NBA.
+- Allowing 11.9 made 3-pointers per game, the Hawks are the eighth-ranked squad in the NBA.

 Marcus Smart vs. the Hawks